Get

 4. Quarantine Your Cat

 Ringworms can be transferred from cats to humans and vice versa.
 So, you may need to quarantine your cat if they are a heavy shedder or if you live with young children or immunocompromised individuals.
-Having a designated room to keep your cat in while they receive the treatment can prevent the spread of the disease.
+Having a designated room for your cat while they receive treatment can help prevent the spread of the disease.

 It’s best if the room isn’t carpeted and doesn’t have upholstered furniture.
 Ensure your cat has everything they need in the room, including toys, a litter box, and plenty of hiding spaces.